|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This easy-to-make warm sauce recipe creates a delicious shrimp scampi that takes mere minutes to prepare.
+This easy-to-make sauce recipe creates a delicious shrimp scampi that takes mere minutes to prepare.
 Just heat the sauce ingredients, toss with shrimp, then serve the garlicky concoction over pasta or rice.
 You can also serve the shrimp and sauce on their own as an appetizer with toothpicks.

 Click Play to See This Recipe Come Together